LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

      Yes, the choice of shipping mode does appear to impact both total sales and profit margins:

-      - <b>Standard Class:</b>
+      - <b>Standard-Class:</b>
         - <b>Total Sales:</b> $1,358,215.74
         - <b>Total Profit:</b> $164,088.79
         - <b>Profit Ratio:</b> 12.08%

-             Standard Class is the most frequently used shipping mode and accounts for the vast majority of both sales and profit.
+             Standard-Class is the most frequently used shipping mode and accounts for the vast majority of both sales and profit.
 Its profit ratio is slightly below the overall average.

-     - <b>Second Class:</b>
+     - <b>Second-Class:</b>
        - <b>Total Sales:</b> $459,193.57
        - <b>Total Profit:</b> $57,446.64
        - <b>Profit Ratio:</b> 12.51%

-            Second Class has a slightly better profit ratio than Standard Class.
+            Second-Class has a slightly better profit ratio than Standard Class.

-     - <b>First Class:</b>
+     - <b>First-Class:</b>
         - <b>Total Sales:</b> $351,428.42
         - <b>Total Profit:</b> $48,969.84
         - <b>Profit Ratio:</b> 13.93%

-          First Class shipping shows the highest profit ratio among all modes.
-This could be due to higher per-item profit margins on products that typically use First Class, or perhaps customers willing to pay more for faster delivery also purchase higher-value goods.
+          First-Class shipping shows the highest profit ratio among all modes.
+This could be due to higher per-item profit margins on products that typically use First-Class, or perhaps customers willing to pay more for faster delivery also purchase higher-value goods.

-     - <b>Same Day:</b>
+     - <b>Same-Day:</b>
        - <b>Total Sales:</b> $128,363.12
        - <b>Total Profit:</b> $15,891.76
        - <b>Profit Ratio:</b> 12.38%

-            Same Day delivery has a profit ratio comparable to Second Class, but its overall sales and profit contribution are the lowest.
+            Same-Day delivery has a profit ratio comparable to Second-Class, but its overall sales and profit contribution are the lowest.

-      The data suggests that while Standard Class handles the bulk of the sales volume, First Class shipping is the most profitable mode per dollar of sales.
+      The data suggests that while Standard-Class handles the bulk of the sales volume, First-Class shipping is the most profitable mode per dollar of sales.
 This might indicate that customers prioritizing speed are less price-sensitive or purchase higher-margin items.

  <br>